-Spring Cottage is a well presented detached village house located in a quiet no through corner of this popular enclave of individual properties dating from the 1900.
-The property was originally built in 1930 and has since been extended and upgraded by the current owners creating a lovely light and spacious home in an idyllic and private setting backing onto woodland and overlooking fields.
+***Open Day - Saturday 2nd July - Viewing by appointment only*** Spring Cottage is a well presented detached village house located in a quiet no through corner of this popular enclave of individual properties dating from the 1900.
+The property was originally built in 1930 and has since been extended and upgraded by the current owner creating a lovely light and spacious home in an idyllic and private setting backing onto woodland and overlooking fields.

 The exterior of the property has been well maintained and enhanced with metal double glazed windows to the front in keeping with the period.
 To the rear is a single storey extension with further planning consent to build above and increase the size of the first floor if required.
 The interior has been lovingly restored with character features including parquet flooring, original doors, picture rails and a brick fireplace.

 Outside is a mature south facing garden with a terrace of Bradstone Slate, a lawned area, a variety of trees, plants and flower beds and a vegetable plot.
-There is also a large wooden studio/home office.
-To the front is a parking area and garage with automatic roller door.
+There is also a large wooden studio/home office, summerhouse and sheds.
+To the front is plenty of private parking area and garage with automatic roller door.

 The picturesque market town of Midhurst offers a variety of shopping facilities in addition to Hotels, Pubs and Restaurants.
 There are also primary schools, an Academy College, leisure complex, medical centre, banks, a library and the Cowdray Park golf course.
 The town was declared the best place to live in the South East by a 2016 Sunday Times survey based on a number of criteria including lifestyle, crime rate, schooling and house prices.
 For more information on the town log on to the visitmidhurst.com website.
 The area falls in the heart of the South Downs National Park with its glorious and protected countryside.
 Haslemere 8 miles to the north has a main line station to Waterloo (50mins).
 The Cathedral City of Chichester with its more comprehensive shopping and famous Festival Theatre and harbour lies 12 miles to the south.
 In between is Goodwood with its renowned horse racing, motor racing track featuring 'The Revival' and Festival of Speed' events and two more golf courses.